 Innovation Centers

-Stanford Linear Accelerator Center (SLAC), Hoover Institution, Hasso Plattner Institute of Design (d.school), and numerous startup incubators.
+SLAC National Accelerator Laboratory, the Hoover Institution, the Hasso Plattner Institute of Design (d.school), and a dense network of startup incubators.

 Institutional Strengths

-Unmatched STEM excellence, hands-on research culture, and problem-solving methodology.
-MIT fosters innovation through collaborative, interdisciplinary approaches.
+Peerless STEM depth, a hands-on research culture, and a problem-solving ethos.
+MIT drives innovation through collaborative, cross-disciplinary work.

 Premier Programs